cjripple/DH110-SEM1F/assignment01/README.md

 | #2 | Minor usability problem: fixing this issue should be low priority |
 | #3 | Major usability problem: important to fix, this issue should be given high priority |

-Ratings are displayed in parentheses after each usability issue.
+These ratings are provided at the end of each Heuristic in my report.

+---

 ### About this Project